piklestf2/pikles-hud/options.md

 Alternatively, a "new" crosshair can be created, using Fog's Crosshair font.

-Paste this anywhere in the hudlayout, though it's a good idea to keep it somewhere you'll be able to find it again (or just search the file I suppose).
+Paste this anywhere in the hudlayout, though it's a good idea to keep it somewhere you'll be able to find it again (or don't worry about it and just abuse the search function of your editor).

 ```
     "xHair"